ADU For Sale

 One of the benefits of Alameda is year round outside time.
 Figuring out how to mesh this with your indoor living will create the perfect oasis.
 Your tiny home is not just extra square footage – done right, your new tiny area will complete your visual landscape and complement your main house.

 So my sister, husband, and 3 cherubic (seriously, they are) nephews and niece came from the East Coast for an Alameda visit.
 Our home is a modest 1800 sq ft. but we do have a guest room/office with a comfy for 3 days max.
 Ikea pullout couch.
 An inflatable toddler bed manages to squeeze in nicely between the wall.
 My how they had grown.
 Sleeping bags in the living room, tooth-brushing parties, shoes everywhere…the stuff childhood memories are made of right?
-Okay, yes but… thank the baby Jesus it was Summer with “let’s go back outside” time.
+Okay, yes but… thank the baby Jesus it was summer with “let’s go back outside” time.
 I realized then that our 150 sq ft. guest room (a.k.a. home office) wasn’t going to cut it if I wanted to keep my sanity and also make sure my family remained willing to keep making the cross-country trek.
-Cue the cute backyard cottage.
+Cue the cute backyard cottage–we’re talking about building a guest house.

-Family visits can often be loaded – fortunately with my sister & co. they never have been – but I know the individual space will make for a more peaceful visit all round.
+Family visits can often be loaded – fortunately with my sister & co. they never have been – but I know that by building a guest house the individual space will make for a more peaceful visit all round.
 Tooth-brushing parties will persist.

 Do You Want a Garage or a Livable Unit?